Football Queensland supports the Brisbane Paralympic Football Program (BPFP) as the state’s endorsed Inclusive Football Provider.

 The Brisbane Paralympic Football Program has grown from strength to strength and sees a large amount of people participating every week and it is exciting to see so many people engaged in the BPFP for fun, fitness, friendship and team spirit.

 The BPFP is run and managed solely by a team of dedicated volunteers, without whom this program would not exist.
 These enthusiastic volunteers have professional experience working with people with disabilities, including physiotherapists, occupational therapists, social workers, sports psychologists and teachers who can provide as much or as little support as needed, meaning your children are in very safe hands.

 On top of regular training sessions and matches, Jay and other coaches are often called on to run outreach sessions and present information about the BPFP to schools, football clubs and businesses.
 As an endorsed provider, BPFP players are eligible to be insured under Football Federation Australia’s National Insurance Programme.

 In addition to welcoming complete newcomers, the Brisbane Paralympic Football Program also serves as a platform for the Queensland State Paralympic Football Team.

-The team competes on a yearly basis at the National Paralympic 7-A-Side Football Championships against opposition states.
+The team competes at the National Paralympic 7-A-Side Football Championships against opposition states.
 Five members from the 2015 squad – Jarrod Larkins-Law, Angus MacGregor, Robbie Christie, Jamie Paulsen and Jared Eiby – have appeared for the Pararoos, the Australian national team.